Jennings County's Granny Punkbuster

 Another to keep past regrets from climbing out of the dark.

-Another to keep the pain from them from echoing.
+Another to keep the pain they left behind from echoing.

 Before long, the drink wasn’t a choice.
 It was an anchor she mistook for a lifeline.